GIS4DEV/MiMiGIS/README.md

 This plugin was developed and tested using QGIS 3.10.9; compatibility with other versions is not guaranteed.

 ## Group By:
 Group features with common values in the group field(s).
 Optionally, dissolve geometries and calculate summary statistics for numeric fields.
+All outputs will have a "featCount" field with the number of features in each group.

 ### Example: Grouping parcels in Central Falls, RI, by zone (NE, NW, SE, or SW) and calculating feature count and average for number of bedrooms and total value.
 Example Input | Example Output